ideaconsult/h5pyd/docs/high/group.rst

             >>> group.visit(find_foo)
             'some/subgroup/foo'

     .. method:: visititems(callable)

-        Recursively visit all objects in this group and subgroups.
+        Recursively visit all objects in this group and its subgroups.
 Like :meth:`Group.visit`, except your callable should have the signature::

-            callable(name, object) -> None or return value
+            callable(name, h5obj) -> None or return value

-        In this case `object` will be a :class:`Group` or :class:`Dataset` instance.
+        In this case `h5obj` will be a :class:`Group` or :class:`Dataset` instance.

-    .. method:: move(source, dest)
+    .. .. method:: move(source, dest)

+    ..
 Move an object or link in the file.
-If `source` is a hard link, this effectively renames the object.
-If a soft or external link, the link itself is moved.
+If `source` is a hard link, this
+    ..     effectively renames the object.
+If a soft or external link, the
+    ..     link itself is moved.

-        :param source:  Name of object or link to move.
+    ..     :param source:  Name of object or link to move.
-        :type source:   String
+    ..     :type source:   String
-        :param dest:    New location for object or link.
+    ..     :param dest:    New location for object or link.
-        :type dest:   String
+    ..     :type dest:   String

-    .. method:: copy(source, dest, name=None, shallow=False, expand_soft=False, expand_external=False, expand_refs=False, without_attrs=False)
+    .. .. method:: copy(source, dest, name=None, shallow=False, expand_soft=False, expand_external=False, expand_refs=False, without_attrs=False)

+    ..
 Copy an object or group.
-The source and destination need not be in the same file.
-If the source is a Group object, by default all objects within that group will be copied recursively.
+The source and destination need not be in
+    ..     the same file.
+If the source is a Group object, by default all objects
+    ..     within that group will be copied recursively.

-        :param source:  What to copy.
+    ..     :param source:  What to copy.
 May be a path in the file or a Group/Dataset object.
-        :param dest:    Where to copy it.
+    ..     :param dest:    Where to copy it.
 May be a path or Group object.
-        :param name:    If the destination is a Group object, use this for the name of the copied object (default is basename).
+    ..     :param name:    If the destination is a Group object, use this for the
+    ..                     name of the copied object (default is basename).
-        :param shallow: Only copy immediate members of a group.
+    ..     :param shallow: Only copy immediate members of a group.
-        :param expand_soft: Expand soft links into new objects.
+    ..     :param expand_soft: Expand soft links into new objects.
-        :param expand_external: Expand external links into new objects.
+    ..     :param expand_external: Expand external links into new objects.
-        :param expand_refs: Copy objects which are pointed to by references.
+    ..     :param expand_refs: Copy objects which are pointed to by references.
-        :param without_attrs:   Copy object(s) without copying HDF5 attributes.
+    ..     :param without_attrs:   Copy object(s) without copying HDF5 attributes.

-    .. method:: create_group(name, track_order=None)
+    .. method:: create_group(name)

-        Create and return a new group in the file.
+        Create and return a new group.

         :param name:    Name of group to create.
 May be an absolute or relative path.
-Provide None to create an anonymous group, to be linked into the file later.
+Fails if an object with the name already exists.
+Provide ``None`` to create an anonymous group, to be linked into the file later.
-        :type name:     String or None
+        :type name:     :class:`str` or ``None``
-        :param track_order:  Track dataset/group/attribute creation order under this group if ``True``.
-Default is
-                        ``h5.get_config().track_order``.

         :return:        The new :class:`Group` object.